vwxyutarooo/wct2014.dev/readme.md

 	git clone git@github.org:vwxyutarooo/wct2014.dev.git wct2014

-Move files to your WordPress plugin directory which is in "plugin" folder and enable them.
+copy files to your WordPress plugin directory which is in "wct2014/plugins" folder and enable them.
 Set up gulp if you haven't

 	npm install -g gulp